andymckay/blog/_posts/2021-12-04-reporting-a-driver.md

 ---
 layout: post
-title: Reporting a driver
+title: Reporting a dangerous driver
 categories: General
 blog: andy-mckay
 ---

 A month or so ago I was a traffic light waiting to turn left.
 The car in front waited as well.
 Before the light turned green, it decided to do a left turn through a red light across multiple lanes of traffic.

 This car was not turning left "late".
 It made a **deliberate and calculated decision to turn left on red light**.
 A few moments later the light would turn green allowing the opposing traffic to come across.

 <img src="/files/turning-left.png" width="400">

 I hit the button on my Tesla and got a full recording on video of the car doing this.
 When I got home I could see I got the license plate nice and clearly.
 So at this point I thought, let's see what it's like to report a driver... and here's what happened.

 **Also** this driver has an "N" plate and is a new driver.